Skip to main content

 Introduction

-The base URL for the APITable API request is https://api.apitable.com/fusion/v1/.
+The base URL for the AITable API request is https://aitable.ai.

 Note: https requests must be used, not http requests.

-The APITable API follows the RESTful convention as much as possible, i.e. data is added, deleted, and checked via GET, POST, PATCH, and DELETE requests to the space and APITable resources.
+The AITable API follows the RESTful API convention as much as possible, i.e. data is added, deleted, and checked via GET, POST, PATCH, and DELETE requests to the space and AITable resources.

 The request and response bodies are encoded in JSON format.